• Email

 Passover Meal:

 Celebrate the Passover meal together and show and explain to your family that Jesus is the Passover Lamb.
 If you don’t want to go through the whole meal preparation there are videos and booklets available that explain it that you can watch together as a family.
 The first on the list below is our personal family favorite.
-On Good Friday you could place a red banner or ribbon over your doorway to represent the truth that Christ shed His blood for us so that we would “passed over”.
+On Good Friday, you could place a red banner or ribbon over your doorway to represent the truth that Christ shed His blood for us so that we would be “passed over”.
 Because of Christ’s death, we have been forgiven of our sins.

 The Passover